 - SEOs will finally focus on conversions and ROI.
 Lazy SEOs still stick to rankings no matter how profitable they are.
 Checking rankings will become even more pointless from now on.
 Conversions and ROI are key to measuring success now more than ever.

-- John Doe bloggers will end up ghettoized.
+- John Doe bloggers will end up marginalized.
 You have below 50 subscribers?
 These people will find you on Google.
-The others won’t anymore as Wikipedia, NYT, CNN, BBC and Yahoo Answers a well as Huntington Post, TechCrunch and Engadget etc. will push you further down.
+The others won’t anymore as Wikipedia, NYT, CNN, BBC and Yahoo as well as Huffington Post, TechCrunch and Engadget etc. will push you further down.

 - Social Media sites will get more user generated content (UGC) as people will try to get some traffic from the few remaining behemoth sites lucky enough to get clicked in search results often enough to get a push.

 - The Web will become boring.
 People will visit more and more of the same sites.
 It will become more and more difficult to find new things, original sources and small time publishers.